Bylaws of the Western Field Ornithologists’

 (a) Judge its validity and vote.

-(b) Send the record to the next Member as soon as possible.
+(b) Send the record to the next Member as soon as possible unless the batch has previously been transmitted electronically.

 (c) Send the completed Voting Form to the Secretary.